tofnoob/tofnoob.github.io/game_modes/personal_card.md

 ## Menu location

-On PC press escape or use the icon in the top right corner (3 hexagons):
+On PC press the `Escape` key or use the icon in the top right corner (3 hexagons):

 ![image](https://github.com/user-attachments/assets/25a45556-a930-4ef1-9726-2f4d6d4340a0)